Starlet sea anemone: Research

 Researchers at the Sars International Centre for Marine Molecular Biology have found that genes concerned in the formation of the head in higher animals are also present in Nematostella vectensis.
 The larva swims with the end with its main sense organ in front, and at metamorphosis this end becomes the lower end of the column.
 The "head" gene is concerned in the development of this lower end rather than the oral crown and tentacles.

+Nematostella is a model organism for research because it responds differently to environmental stress and chemical toxins.
+The anemone's genome encodes a set of genes that help defend against harmful chemicals.
+This includes cytochrome P450, other oxidases, and ATP-dependent efflux transporters, all of which help detoxify harmful compounds in the organism's environment.
+The study of these genes is crucial for understanding how aquatic organisms cope with pollutants and toxins amid growing concerns about environmental pollution and its impact on marine ecosystems.